ktzaw/Cinephilia/README.md

 # Cinephilia
 Movie Review App
-This app load Movies from TMDb.
-Users can search movies and add to favourite which will store them in room database.
+This app load movie reviews from TMDb.
+Users can search about movies and add to favourite which will store them in room database.

-This application is built using datas from [The Movie DB](https://developers.themoviedb.org/3).
+This application is built using [The Movie DB](https://developers.themoviedb.org/3).